AgileBIM/AgileBIM.Controls/README.md

   - TabBorderBrushHover (Dependency Property/Bindable)
   - TabBorderBrushSelected (Dependency Property/Bindable)
   - TabIsRotated (Dependency Property/Bindable)
-    - -90 flip of the Tab not the Content
+    - -90 flips of the Tab not the Content
   - TabFontSize (Dependency Property/Bindable)
     - Prevents it from propagating into the children
   - TabFontWeight (Dependency Property/Bindable)
     - Prevents it from propagating into the children
   - TabSelectedMargin (Dependency Property/Bindable)
-    - Typically offsets tab towards content to break content border
+    - Typically used to offset tab towards content to break content border
   - TabBorderRadius (Dependency Property/Bindable)
   - TabBorderThickness (Dependency Property/Bindable)